 3.7 Each formative DOPS should be performed on a single preselected case.
-Evidence: Very low; Recommendation: Strong; Agreement: 100%

 To minimise selection bias, each DOPS should be performed on a single case prespecified by the trainee or trainer.
 DOPS should not be retrospectively chosen on a completed case or averaged across cases performed on a list.